dynamsoft-docs/capture-vision-docs/parameters/reference/target-roi-def/base-target-roidef-name.md

 # BaseTargetROIDefName

-Represents the name of another `TargetROIDef` object.
+Parameter `BaseTargetROIDefName` represents the name of another `TargetROIDef` object.
 It is used to inherit the parameters defined in its parent `TargetROIDef` object.
 If a parameter has already been defined in this object, the parameter with the same name will not be inherited from the parent object.

 ## Example